 SIS Alumna Barbara Williams appointed ARL Visiting Program Officer for Diversity and Leadership Programs

-Barbara Williams (MLIS '96), a School of Information Sciences alumna, as a visiting program officer (VPO) for diversity and leadership programs by the Association of Research Libraries.
+Barbara Williams (MLIS '96), a School of Information Sciences alumna, has been named as a visiting program officer (VPO) for diversity and leadership programs by the Association of Research Libraries.
 Congratulations, Barbara!
 We appreciate and support your important work in this critical role.

 Below is the full text from the Association of Research Libraries, written by Mark Puente

 "The Association of Research Libraries (ARL) has named Barbara Williams as a visiting program officer (VPO) for diversity and leadership programs from July 2018 through July 2020.
 Williams is the liaison librarian for the departments of AeroAstro and Physics at the Massachusetts Institute of Technology (MIT) — a position she has held for 10 years.
 Williams brings extensive commitments to diversity, equity, and inclusion to this role and deep experience developing and maintaining mentorship programs in a variety of contexts.

 In her role as visiting program officer, Williams will be responsible for assessing, enhancing, and managing the mentorship component of ARL’s diversity and leadership programs.
 She will explore best practices for mentoring individuals from historically underrepresented racial and ethnic groups and will evaluate protocols for selection and assignment of mentors for ARL program participants.
 Additionally, she will help develop training tools and other resources to bolster the mentorship component of ARL’s diversity and leadership development efforts.